Healing The Anxious Brain: The Nervous System Resetting Method

 The system’s activation and continuous release of stress hormones lead to unbearable physiological reactions, fibromyalgia, chronic fatigue, and low self-esteem.
 The person’s energy now becomes focused on suppressing inner chaos, at the expense of spontaneous involvement in their lives (A., 2014).

-Unfortunately, evidence suggests high rates of missed diagnoses and misdiagnosis of generalized anxiety disorder (GAD) and panic disorder, because the symptoms are often attributed to physical causes.
+Unfortunately, evidence suggests high rates of missed diagnoses and misdiagnosis of brain chemistry imbalance and panic disorder, because the symptoms are often attributed to physical causes.

-In traumatized people, the relaxing system also gets weakened due to over-stimulation of the sympathetic system.
-The balance between the two system is lost and the mind may not feel safe even if the person is safe in the present moment (Jodi Clarke, 2019).
+In traumatized people, the relaxation system also gets weakened due to overstimulation of the sympathetic system.
+The balance between the two systems is lost, and the mind may not feel safe even if the person is safe in the present moment (Jodi Clarke, 2019).

 3. Hyper-activation of Dorsal Vagal System: